 It is so important that we all do our part to stop using plastic.
 That includes those awful plastic seed trays we used to use.
 Instead, we opted to go with a more environmentally-friendly and safe method this year.

 The best part about these DIY seed starters is that you don’t have to disturb the seedlings when it is time to transplant them.
-Why, you ask?
-Because the items we use can be placed right in the soil and they are safe for the environment.
+Why you ask?
+Because the items we use can be placed right in the soil and are safe for the environment.

 DIY Seed Starters

 The DIY seed starters we chose were items we had on hand or that we could inexpensively create here on the homestead quickly.
 All of these seed starters cost us nothing at all so that’s a win for us.

 These seed starters are great to start lettuce and small seeds in.
 I hope you enjoy this post.

 We are avid ice cream eaters on this homestead and always have a good supply of cake cones.
 I love starting seeds in these.

 To use a cake cone as a seed starter, simply place the cone on the counter, fill it with soil, and place your seed and water.
 If you do a bunch of these, place them on a tray.